 Kohler defined Single entry system as, “Single entry system is a system of bookkeeping in which as the rules, only records of cash and personal accounts are maintained.
 It is always an incomplete double entry varying with circumstances.

-Single entry system is an incomplete system of recording transactions because it records only one aspect of the transaction i.e, it only records cash book and personal accounts of debtors & creditors of the business.
-It only records the accounts of suppliers, creditors and cash accounts.
+The single entry system is an incomplete system of recording transactions because it records only one aspect of the transaction i.e, it only records cash book and personal accounts of debtors & creditors of the business.
+It only records the accounts of suppliers, creditors, and cash accounts.